-Several “what if” situations and questions may arise shortly after or even a few months after you bring home your new puppy.
+Several “what if” situations and questions may arise shortly after you bring home your new puppy.
 The good news is most resolutions to these problems are easy with a visit to the vet, a little puppy training, or simply some patience.
 Here are the answers to some of the most common puppy questions and issues for new pet parents.

 Common Puppy Issues (listed in alphabetical order)